aws-samples/aws-lambda-extensions/s3-logs-extension-demo-zip-archive/README.md

 Browse to the [Amazon S3 Console](https://console.aws.amazon.com/S3).
 Navigate to the S3 bucket created as part of the SAM deployment.

 Downloading the file object containing the copied log stream.
 The log contains the same platform and function logs, but not the extension logs, as specified during the subscription.

+If you receive a `permission denied Extension.LaunchError` in the logs, the extension does not have the neccesary permissions.
+Run `chmod +x logs_api_http_extension.py` and build and deploy the AWS SAM application again.